zerotouchaiofficial/zero-touch-lofi/.github/ISSUE_TEMPLATE/bug_report.md

 ## ✔️ Checklist

 - [ ] I have searched existing issues.
 - [ ] I am using the latest version.
 - [ ] I have removed sensitive information.
 - [ ] I can reliably reproduce this issue.

 ---

-Thank you for helping improve Zero Touch Music.
+Thank you for helping improve Zero Touch Music!